vuepress/vuepress-plugin-blog/docs/guide/getting-started.md

 After building, you'll be able to find them (`rss.xml`, `feed.atom`, `feed.json`) in you output directory (`dist`).

 ## Examples

 There're some [examples](https://github.com/vuepressjs/vuepress-plugin-blog/tree/master/examples) under this project help us test this plugin.
 They're also simplest examples for you after reading all the concept above.

 Clone [this repo](https://github.com/vuepressjs/vuepress-plugin-blog) and start the example to see the output:

 ```shell
 yarn dev:example # serves example
 yarn build:example # builds example
 ```

-:::tip Tip
+:::tip
-It's worth telling that [the `zh` folder](https://github.com/vuepressjs/vuepress-plugin-blog/tree/master/examples/zh) is an example to build the blog in your native language.
+It's worth telling that
+[the `zh` folder](https://github.com/vuepressjs/vuepress-plugin-blog/tree/master/examples/zh) is an example to build the blog in your native language.
 It took Traditional Chinese for example.
 :::

 ## Writing a blog theme